cashapp/zipline/README.md

 # Zipline

 This library streamlines using Kotlin/JS libraries from Kotlin/JVM and Kotlin/Native programs.
+It makes it fetching code as easy as fetching data:
-It makes it possible to do continuous deployment of mobile code, just like we do for servers and web applications.

-It'd be simpler to do continuous deploys via the App Store & Play Store!
-But that process is too slow.
-Even if we could release via these channels every day, we can’t guarantee that user’s devices will take the updates immediately.
+ * For continuous deployment within mobile apps, just like we do for servers and web apps.
+It'd be simpler to do continuous deploys via the app stores!
+But that process is too slow and we can't guarantee that user’s devices will update immediately.
+ * For user-customizable behavior and plugin systems
+ * For updating business rules, like pricing or payments
+ * For fresh content like games

 Zipline works by embedding the [QuickJS JavaScript engine][qjs] in your Kotlin/JVM or Kotlin/Native program.
-It's a small and fast JavaScript engine that's well-suited to embedding in mobile applications.
+It's a small and fast JavaScript engine that's well-suited to embedding in applications.

 _(Looking for [Duktape Android](#Duktape)?)_